Juwi

 The Juwi GmbH is a company which builds renewable power supply facilities.

 Founded by Fred Jung and Matthias Willenbacher in 1996, in Rhineland-Palatinate, Germany.

-The today's headquarters is in Wörrstadt.
+Its headquarters is in Wörrstadt.
 The name "juwi" is an acronym based on the initials of its two founders.

 In its early days Juwi was a two-man company.
 Today Juwi has over 900 employees and 900 million Euro revenue.

-Solar parks are built by Juwi, for example Waldpolenz Solar Park.
+Solar parks have been built by Juwi, such as Waldpolenz Solar Park.